pns-isa-devops/projet-isa-devops-20-team-H-20/docker/README.md

 [See the Dockerfile](dd/Dockerfile)

+Be sure to close mvn tomee:run and the mapping server

 #### In case of problem with start-dd.sh on windows or when runing container problem with file not found exception

 Open the file with intellij, and change the file content to LF instead CRLF (bottom right)